Amidst an oil boom, North Dakota produces premium caviar

-WILLISTON, N.D.
-(Reuters) - North Dakota is known globally not just for prolific oil production, but also, it turns out, for caviar.
+WILLISTON, N.D., May 12 (Reuters) - North Dakota is known globally not just for prolific oil production, but also, it turns out, for caviar.

 A distinctly American version of the salty delicacy prized for centuries by Russian czars gets its start each May in the cool waters where the Missouri and Yellowstone rivers converge, the same spot where explorers Lewis and Clark camped two centuries ago.